Crossbell-Box/crossbell.js/README.md

 #### Connect with Read-Only

 You can also connect with a read-only provider.
-Note that in this case, you can't do write operations like `createProfile`.
+Note that in this case, you can't do write operations like `createCharacter`.

 ```typescript
 import { Contract } from 'crossbell.js'